snez17/discrete-optimization-tasks/README.md

    There I`ve done my homework for the Python course at the university.
 It is a quiz on Python for new comers.

-3. "NLP tasks" (July 2023)
+3. "Books" (July 2023)

-   There is my entry task for math school at Novosibirsk State University.
+   There is my entry task on descriptive analytics for math school at Novosibirsk State University (enrolled).

 4. "Insurance cost" (March 2023)